FRINXrepo/docs-public/_posts/2017-08-02-frinx-odl-distribution-1-4-7.md

 published: true
 post_date: 2017-08-02 13:30:09
 ---
-This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution. <!--more-->[wpmem_form login]
+This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution. <!--more-->

 **Note that FRINX ODL distribution 1.4.7 requires Java 8**